wsydney76/craft-contentoverview/README.md

             - allSites (?bool, true = display (unique) entries from all sites)
             - orderBy (?string|array see [docs](https://craftcms.com/docs/4.x/entries.html#orderby)
             - buttons (?bool whether buttion 'new entry', 'all entries' will be shown
-            - any custom keys (?mixed, can be used to modify the entries query via event, see below)
+            - custom  (?array, any custom keys, can be used to modify the entries query via event, see below)

 Example: